Melsgoat/Grocery-Alts-model/README.md

- size-units | integer | the units the product is measured in (?) properties | unsigned int | notable properties of the product classification | string | what category the product belongs in (i.e. dairy, bread, ect.)
+ size-units | integer | the units the product is measured in (?) properties | unsigned int | notable properties of the product classification | string | what category the product belongs in (i.e. dairy, bread, ect.) in stock | integer | How much of the product is in stock.